jasonpaulso/rails-assessment/spec-js.md

 - [x] Translate JSON responses into js model objects
   - show search results are translated into js model via ShowSearchResult() in tvTracker.js.
-- [x] At least one of the js model objects must have at least one method added by your code to the prototype The ShowSearchResult() function has ShowSearchResult.prototype.convertShowTime, which converts the 24hr air time from the API source to standard 12 hr am/pm time.
+- [x] At least one of the js model objects must have at least one method added by your code to the prototype
+  - the ShowSearchResult() function has ShowSearchResult.prototype.convertShowTime, which converts the 24hr air time from the API source to standard 12 hr am/pm time.

 Confirm
 - [x] You have a large number of small Git commits